 The Fair Dealing Policy defines a short excerpt as follows:

 4. A short excerpt means:

 When considering copying or communicating a short excerpt under the Fair Dealing Policy, the most advantageous of sections 4(a) through (g) may be selected.
 For example, if one chapter of a book is more than 10% of the book, the one chapter may be copied under the Fair Dealing Policy.
 If more than one figure is selected for copying, the number of figures selected that may be copied under the Fair Dealing Policy cannot exceed 10% of the book.
 For example, if a book is 200 pages long, up to 20 pages may be copied under the Fair Dealing Policy.

 Add this statement or link to this page whenever you upload something under fair dealing.

-This copy was provided under the If used for the purpose of review, criticism or news reporting, the source and the name of the author must be mentioned.
+This copy was provided under the Fair Dealing provisions of the Canadian Copyright Act (C-42) for research, private study, education, parody, satire, criticism, review, or news reporting.
+If used for the purpose of review, criticism or news reporting, the source and the name of the author must be mentioned.
 The use of this copy for any other purpose may require the permission of the copyright owner.
 Any other use may be an infringement of copyright.

 The criteria for determining fair dealing are not cut and dried.
 Applying them requires consideration of the character of the dealing.
 For this reason, the section below quotes extensively from the relevant court decisions and gives examples in an attempt to aid faculty, students, and staff in determining whether a given use is fair dealing.
 Note that it is not necessary to show that copying under fair dealing meets all six of the criteria below.